ddinan/tsuyo/README.md

 A couple of dependencies you will need:
 [NodeJS](https://nodejs.org/en/download/) - A JavaScript runtime, it also has NPM built-in.

-Once NodeJS is installed, install the npm dependencies.
-For example; the code below will install the `discord.js` package.
+Once NodeJS is installed, install the npm dependencies in the windows command prompt.
+- ```cd [folder where the package.json is]```
 - ```npm install discord.js```

-Do this for each package in [package.json](https://github.com/TsuyoBot/main/blob/master/package.json#L13).

 Now that the hard part is over, installation is a simple as a couple of clicks *(and patience depending on your internet speed)*.
-Simply download the latest release .zip from [here](https://github.com/TsuyoBot/main/releases), extract and run **_run.bat_** and you're done, it's that easy!

-### Configuration:
+Simply fork or download the repository and then execute this in the windows command prompt.
+- ```cd [folder where bot.js is]``
+- ```node bot```

+### Setting up the bot:
-By default, the only thing you will need to edit in **_config.json_** is the bot's token.
+By default, the only thing you will need to edit in **_.env_** is the bot's token.
 If you're not sure on how to get a bot token, you can follow [this tutorial](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) made by our friends over at [Reactiflux](https://www.reactiflux.com/).

-    {
-    "token": "SEE-ABOVE-IF-NOT-SURE"
-    }
+    TOKEN=SEE-ABOVE-IF-NOT-SURE

-Optionally, you can edit the other stuff too.
-If you're not sure what an option means, feel free to take a peak [here](https://github.com/Tsuyo/main/wiki/Config.js).
+Optionally, you can edit the other stuff too if you want to add DBL voting and server count.

-### Commands:
-A full list of commands and how to use them can be found [here](https://github.com/TsuyoBot/main/wiki/Commands) as well as a guide to making your own commands.

 ### Contributing guidelines:
 Due to the extremely long amount of text, you can find information on editing files, pull requests, merge requests and issues [here](https://github.com/TsuyoBot/main/wiki/Contributing-Guidelines).